spotts2010/global-stay-2/README.md

 ## In Progress / Future Features

-- **Search Results Data Mismatch**: The search results page (`/results`) does not correctly populate the search form with the criteria (location, dates, guests) from the URL parameters.
-Additionally, the list of accommodations is not being filtered based on these criteria, showing all available properties instead.
+- **Partial Search Implementation**: The search results page (`/results`) now correctly populates the search form and filters accommodations based on the `location` from the URL parameters.
+Filtering by `Dates` and `Guests` is not yet implemented and will be configured at a later date.
 - **Customizable User Dashboards**:
   - **Purpose**: To provide a personalized and efficient overview for each user type (Guest, Host, Admin).
   - **Implementation**: